TheDaniel418/IsopGem/docs/geometry_tasks/02_basic_tools.md

 3. Implement preview during creation
 4. Add completion mechanisms (double-click, close to start)
 5. Implement polygon style customization
+6. Assign new objects to the active layer upon creation.

 **Acceptance Criteria:**
 - Polygons can be created by selecting vertices
 - Preview shows during creation process
 - Polygons can be completed through various methods
 - Polygon appearance can be customized
+- Polygons are assigned to the active layer

 **Dependencies:** 2.1